szarath/Library_API/README.md

         Open project using Visual Studio
-        Edit appsettings.json file where LibraryDB is edit the string to match your database connection string Run add-migration "your_initial_migraiton" in package manage console in visual studio Run update-database "your_initial_migraiton" in package manage console in visual studio
+        Edit appsettings.json file where LibraryDB is edit the string to match your database connection string Run add-migration "your_initial_migraiton" in package manage console in visual studio Run update-database in package manage console in visual studio

     Mentions There is no data present and as you need to register a new member, books and reservations after.